federicotomadin/CommonQuestionInterview/E&Y.md

 - I am a hard worker and I am always willing to learn new things.

 ## How do you feel working under pressure ?

+## Tell me about a time you failed and how you handled it.